AOS573-2017/aos573-2017.github.io/_lectures/910-python-intro.md

 ~~~

 Using this Helloworld.py, we will do the first thing all programmers do when starting a new language.
-Inside of the script start including #/usr/bin/env python at the top of the script.
-Then on a new line, print out Hello, world!
+Inside of the script start by including `#/usr/bin/env` python at the beginning of the script.
+Then on a new line, print out `Hello, world!`

 ~~~ python